Nansen Training | Dialogue in Conflict | Lillehammer

 Identity

 Through exercises, you will learn more about yourself and how to build trust in a group.
-The focus is on the importance of one’s own identity in a communication relationship.
-This is also an introduction to understanding the dialogue approach.
+The focus is on the importance of one’s own identity in relation to others.

 Introduction to Dialogue